Shoot ‘em up’s usually come in two guises, horizontal or vertical and generally one theme.

 Some levels will pit you up against groups of devious stealth bombers or a supersized SR-71 Blackbird.

-So, players will need more than your trusty F8 Crusader to get you to the end and the options are varied both in abilities and cost.
+So, players will need more than an F8 Crusader to get them to the end and the options are varied both in abilities and cost.

 You can purchase an A-10 Tank buster which has mostly ground based weapons and to balance it out it has dual cannons as a standard weapon

 It will take a lot to get there so there are some bonus levels where you can shoot up a load of delivery trucks to get an extra $20,000 a time which you will need to do.

 It one I keep going back to time and time again so it’s definitely one to get or revisit.

 UN Squadron has catchy music, great graphics and very addictive ‘just one more go’ game play makes this a much sought after game for collectors and fans of the genre today.